 Apricot Jam

 I never thought that one day I would be a “canning” enthusiast.
 It all started a few decades ago simply because I missed my mother’s jams, jellies, and pickles while I was living in Toronto.
-Although it was only a 5 hour drive 🚗, my schedule didn’t permit me to visit as often as I would like.
-Push comes to shove, I had to learn how to duplicate my mom’s canning recipes!
+Although it was only a 5 hour drive 🚗, my schedule didn’t permit me to visit as often as I would have liked.
+When push comes to shove, I had to learn how to duplicate my mom’s canning recipes!

-From July until mid-August, there’s a fruit I really enjoy and you bet, I took advantage of that short window by canning it… it’s Apricot Jam!
-Sweet and flavorful, this is a perfect condiment for your morning breakfast toast or croissant 🥐 as well as an ingredient for other recipes.
-I can use it in my Asian Pork Tenderloin, Baba au Rum, Roast Duck with Apricot and Thyme, Apricot Tart, Middle East Lamb & Apricot Tagine, plus many more
+From July until mid-August, there’s a fruit I really enjoy, and you bet, I took advantage of that short window by canning it… it’s Apricot Jam!
+Sweet and flavorful, this is a perfect condiment for your morning breakfast toast or croissant 🥐, as well as an ingredient for other recipes.
+I can use it in my Asian Pork Tenderloin, Baba au Rum, Roast Duck with Apricot and Thyme, Apricot Tart, Middle Eastern Lamb & Apricot Tagine, plus many more.

-When making Apricot Jam or any other fruit preserve, there’s air in them and once the mixture starts boiling, that’s what causes foaming.
-You’ll notice it right away as the texture and color is different from your actual mixture.
+When making Apricot Jam or any other fruit preserve, there’s air in it, and once the mixture starts boiling, that’s what causes foaming.
+You’ll notice it right away as the texture and color are different from your actual mixture.
 There are a few reasons why it’s important to skim it off…

-By omitting skimming the foam off, the recipe will be incorrect and lean to prevent your jam from setting up.
-Foam is trapped air bubbles so when it comes to leaving headspace, your measurement will be off.
-When processing, the foam will escape from the jar and the headspace with go down, giving you more space than you should have.
-This will result in an improper seal which might possibly increase mold during storage, plus it will make your jam look dull and off-color.
+By omitting skimming the foam off, the recipe will be incorrect and could prevent your jam from setting.
+Foam consists of trapped air bubbles, so when it comes to leaving headspace, your measurement will be off.
+When processing, the foam will escape from the jar, and the headspace will decrease, giving you more space than you should have.
+This will result in an improper seal, which might possibly increase mold during storage, plus it will make your jam look dull and off-color.

-Another important step I do to make sure the mixture is thick enough is I use the spoon 🥄 test.
-After letting it sit in very cold water then drying it off, I dip it in to get a bit of jam, let it cool off and then flip it – if it runs very slow, it’s set otherwise, I cook it a little longer.
-Another way is to run your finger on the back of the spoon and if the line stays separate, it’s good to go!
+Another important step I take to make sure the mixture is thick enough is using the spoon 🥄 test.
+After letting it sit in very cold water and then drying it off, I dip it in to get a bit of jam, let it cool off, and then flip it – if it runs very slowly, it’s set otherwise, I cook it a little longer.
+Another way is to run your finger on the back of the spoon, and if the line stays separate, it’s good to go!

 To me, Apricot Jam is a “summer gem” 💎!
-When they’re on my supermarket shelves, I simply have to make a batch that should last for a while.
+When the fruit is on my supermarket shelves, I simply have to make a batch that should last for a while.
 It’s a nice versatile condiment to enjoy for breakfast but also for other recipes.
 It also makes awesome gifts 🎁 for your foody friends!

 Bon Appétit!🍽